 This adware is sophisticated enough to prevent removal through the standard means, therefore uninstalling it via Control Panel alone won’t work.
 A certain sequence of cleaning steps can tame and eliminate the virus, though, so continue reading the post to learn what those are.

 When it comes to handling infections like this one, using a reputable cleaning tool is the place to start.
 Sticking to this workflow ensures that every component of the adware gets found and eradicated from the affected computer.

 2. The wait is worth it.
 Once the scan completes, you will see a report listing all malicious or potentially unwanted objects detected on your PC.
-Go ahead and click the Fix Threats option in order to get Alarabeyes.com automatically uninstalled from your machine.
+Go ahead and click the Fix Threats option in order to get Alarabeyes.com adware automatically uninstalled from your machine along with all of its modules.
 This being done, you should be good to go.
-Just to make sure everything went smooth, consider going through the steps below real quick.

 - From your Windows menu, go to Control Panel.
 Select Add or Remove Programs (for Windows XP / Windows 8) or Uninstall a program (Windows Vista / Windows 7)

 - Find Alarabeyes.com on the list.
 If it’s nowhere to be found, look for multimedia related programs (e.g. Flash Enhancer) or other odd-looking apps you remember to have installed lately.
 Select the suspicious one and click Uninstall/Change

 The workflow covered below is intended to undo all changes that the Alarabeyes.com virus made to Chrome, Firefox and Internet Explorer.
 Be advised there’s some collateral inconvenience you will encounter, namely the loss of all installed add-ons and personalized information (saved passwords, cached data, bookmarks and other content).